 Try the following tips to further treat and prevent ear blackheads:

-Ear blackheads may be awkward and easier to ignore - but you don’t need to!
-The above steps will help reduce blackheads, control oil and give you 'clean ear confidence'.
+Ear blackheads may be awkward and easy to ignore, but you don’t need to.
+The above steps will help reduce them, control oil, and give you “clean ear confidence”.